r0bertcode/z-crypt/README.md

     - <b>(Valid encodings)</b>: utf-8, ascii, base64, hex, ucs-2, binary, latin1

-Encrypts data with provided key via AES-256-CBC-HMAC-SHA-256, and returns the encrypted string as well as the IV (Initial Vector) from encryption.
+Encrypts data with provided key via AES-256-CBC-HMAC-SHA-256, and returns the encrypted string as well as the IV (Initial Vector) from encryption, defaults encoding for the input to UTF-8 and the output encrypted string to Hex.

 Note: Will accept Objects / Arrays as data param but will JSON.stringify them